wael-hussein/alx-system_engineering-devops/0x00-shell_basics/README.md

-And hidden files (starting with .). script-6 mkdir /tmp/my_first_directory/ : Create a script that creates a directory named my_first_directory in the /tmp/ directory. script-7 mv : Move the file betty from /tmp/ to /tmp/my_first_directory.
+And hidden files (starting with .). script-6 mkdir /tmp/my_first_directory/ : Create a script that creates a directory named my_first_directory in the /tmp/ directory. script-7 mv : Move the file betty from /tmp/ to /tmp/my_first_directory. script-8 rm : The file betty is in /tmp/my_first_directory